Skip to main content

 Financially stable adults can cover the costs of healthcare, helping them lead longer, healthier lives.

 College graduates earn up to $36,000 more a year, enabling them to save for the future.
+Impact

-In the last year, supporters like you changed the lives of 1.6 million North Texans—more than 20% of our region’s population.
+In the past year, supporters like you changed the lives of more than 1.7 million North Texans

-655000 STUDENTS
+STUDENTS

-laid the groundwork for continued education success
+laid the groundwork for continued educational success.

-420000 NORTH TEXANS
+NORTH TEXANS

-received assistance to get and keep better jobs and build savings for the future
+received assistance to get and keep better jobs and build savings for the future.

-498000 NEIGHBORS
+NEIGHBORS

 gained access to the health and wellness resources necessary to live longer, healthier lives.

-Our North Star: Aspire United 2030 Goals
+Our Aspire United 2030 Goals

 50%

-the number of students reading on grade level by third grade
+the number of students reading on grade level by third grade.

 20%